Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Walking the old stone streets

-The layers of time can be seen in buildings such as these, where the original rocks and stones have been covered up with mortar, only now to resurface once again.
-When you see this it once again reminds me of how well these buildings have been built, in an era long before the technological advancements of modern-day construction.
+The layers of time can be seen in buildings such as these, where the original rocks and stones have been covered up with mortar, only now to resurface again.
+When you see this, it once again reminds me of how well these buildings have been built, in an era long before the technological advancements of modern-day construction.

 old NArbonne - things to do in Narbonne France

-Go underground into L’Horreum
+Go underground into L’Horreum (old Roman warehouse)

-If I thought Narbonne was old, it was validated when we visited the L’Horreum, a series of underground tunnels and caves, built right underneath the Old Town.
+If I thought Narbonne was old, it was validated when we visited the L’Horreum, a series of underground tunnels and caves built right underneath the Old Town.
 Dating back to the 1st century BC, they are believed to have been connected to a former warehouse above.
 Located off Rue Rouget de L’Isle, it is open to the public every day except Tuesday.
-All museums can be accessed individually or via the Narbonne pass.
-They are also free on the first Sunday of each month.

 During September each year (check with the tourist office for dates), there is a weekend called European Heritage Days, where not only are the museums and galleries free, but access is provided to many historical buildings not open all year round.
-We were lucky enough to arrive (unknowingly) on this weekend, so had free reign of all of the major sites.

 Learn about the Roman history of Narbonne

-A long, long time ago, Narbonne was a city of great strategic importance to the Romans.
+A long time ago, Narbonne was a city of great strategic importance to the Romans.
 Evidence of this can be seen in the Town Square, where a part of the old Roman road has been exposed to allow visitors a peek into the past.
 Via Domitia is part of a road network running from Rome right through the south of France and into Spain.

 Via Domitia Narbonne